gnush/superdupermarket/README.md

 ```
 to start a simulation.

-## Product CSV Format
+## Commodity CSV Format

-1. Product Category
+1. Commodity Category
-2. Number of additional arguments (If products should be removed based on more than the generic product properties)
+2. Number of additional arguments (Can be used if commodities should be removed based on more than the generic rules)
 3. Additional arguments (One cell for each additional argument)
-4. Product label
+4. Commodity label
 5. Currency Identifier (Currently EUR and USD are supported)
 6. Currency amount
-7. Product quality
+7. Commodity quality
-8. Expiration date in YYYY-MM-DD format (may be omitted if product does not expire)
+8. Expiration date in YYYY-MM-DD format (can be omitted if commodity does not expire)